 They are intertwined but are different concepts.
 Risk appetite is about boundaries; risk culture is about how those boundaries are understood and acted upon.
 We've seen some recent spectacular failures where risk appetite looked good on paper, but the actions of people didn’t measure up.

 Are there better outcome measures for risk culture than process-focused ones?

-Some regulators around the world (and organisations themselves) are moving from sentiment surveys (“What do you think of our risk culture?”) to focusing on what is actually happening (“What happened the last time you reported an incident?”).
-This gets us closer to assessing whether the actual desired behaviours are evident in the organisation.
+Some regulators around the world (and organizations themselves) are moving from sentiment surveys (“What do you think of our risk culture?”) to focusing on what is actually happening (“What happened the last time you reported an incident?”).
+This gets us closer to assessing whether the actual desired behaviors are evident in the organization.

 Do high-profile ethical failures in companies suggest futility in accurately measuring culture risk?

 The challenge of any measurement effort is that the measurements are proxies of the thing we care about.
 The art is in getting as close to the ‘actual’ as we can.
 The issue you’ve called out has driven some of the changes we are seeing in focusing measurements on observed behaviors.
 They act as both current indicators (what is happening) and as leading indicators (consistently observed behavior is likely to continue) – but like all types of risks, it isn’t a guarantee.

 I would say it isn’t futile but highlights that efforts to measure risk culture (and act when needed) need careful consideration.
 Tone at the top is an oft-used saying, but that tone isn’t just about what leaders say, but what they do.

 How do you start redefining the way staff think about risk?

 Here are some key steps to redefine the way staff think about risk: